Common Legal Mistakes in Direct Selling Business

 Solution:

-Create a transparent and easy-to-understand refund and return policy.
+Create a simple and transparent refund and return policy.
+This improves customer trust and reduces disputes.

 9. Improper Use of Marketing Claims

-False or exaggerated product claims can lead to legal notices.
+False or exaggerated product claims can result in legal notices and penalties.

 Solution:

-Use only verified and approved claims in promotions.
+Use only genuine and verified claims in your marketing.
+Always stay honest in promotions.

 Solution: